goldlure/Matific/README.md

 # Matific

 To solve:
-- random time to drop a parashutist
+- random time to drop a parashutist - DONE
-- check if a parashutist is dropped inside a canvas
+- check if a parashutist is dropped inside a canvas - DONE
-- add comments
+- add comments - DONE
 - change buttons to keyboard - DONE